 - Works with Amazon Alexa, Google Home and Wink

 Launched on Indiegogo way back in 2013, the original Canary All-in-One was a pioneering smart home security solution, integrating a surveillance camera, 90-decibel siren, and climate monitor.
 Broadly effective, the debut suffered from a few rough edges that were subsequently refined in last year’s Canary Flex ($199), which dropped the siren and climate monitor features in favor of a sleeker design, weatherproofing, A.I. support, and (as the name suggests) flexible mounting options.
 We loved it.

-With the Canary View at just $99, our first thought is that it must be really basic.
+With the, our first thought is that it must be really basic.
 Not so.
 More akin to the original Canary in design, there’s no siren or climate monitor, but 1080p imaging, a 147-degree field of vision, motion detection with activity zones, night vision, and optional two-way audio are all included.
 Add smart home integration with Amazon Alexa, Google Home, and the Wink Smart Home Hub, and Canary View looks to be a compelling proposition for value hunters.
 On paper at least.

 So, what’s the catch?

 At this price, we assumed there would be issues with the look and feel of the device.
 There’s not.
 Packing the same dimensions and cylindrical design as the All-in-One, Canary View looks and feels great in the hand.
 Black glossy plastics are wrapped in a satin, graphite-colored frame, offering protection against knocks, bumps and smudgy fingerprints.
 It may not have the grace or utility of Canary Flex when it comes to mounting, but a long, 2-meter micro-USB power cable allows plenty of positioning flexibility, while the branded power connector adds a touch of class.